 To find out more about Ambulance Vehicles and when/where they are used, read this post which explains it further.

-If you are experienced at operating any of the vehicles mentioned above and have a strong desire to help people, then why not consider becoming a paramedic?
-Call the Australian Paramedical College at 1300 377 741 and speak to a paramedical career advisor today about the many courses we have available.
+If you are experienced at operating any of the vehicles mentioned above and have a strong desire to help people, then why not consider a career in emergency healthcare?
+Call the Australian Paramedical College at 1300 377 741 and speak to a career advisor about the many courses we have available.